-To help you make more profitable decisions and understand your financial story, Knowify has put together 5 accounting tips and best practices for contractors.
+To help you make more profitable decisions and get smarter about financial management, Knowify has put together 5 construction accounting tips and best practices for contractors.

 1. Always job cost